Reoptimize-Systems/rnfoundry/wave/doc/sphinx/index.rst

 4. *Modifiability:* Being purely code based, and with all code in one location (rather than spread throughout Simulink models)

-5. *Cost:* WEC-Sim requires many commercial platforms to be operated, EWST can be run entirely on free software (although the performance on Matlab will be superior).
+5. *Cost:* WEC-Sim requires many commercial platforms to be operated, |TNShort| can be run entirely on free software (although the performance on Matlab will be superior).

-The EWST developers recognise that not everyone will agree with the points above or that they justify the creation of a separate system, but it was these needs which drove it's creation.
+The |TNShort| developers recognise that not everyone will agree with the points above or that they justify the creation of a separate system, but it was these needs which drove it's creation.